 The new Measurement Canada rules require that EV charging stations be certified as meeting a minimum level of accuracy in electric metering and that prices to drivers are clearly displayed and communicated.
 Fortunately, ChargePoint hardware and software solutions have you covered.

 ChargePoint is proud of having developed an extensive EV charging testing program that ensures the reliability, accuracy and durability of our stations, and we were the first provider to earn California Type Evaluation Program (CTEP) approval for AC stations in 2021.
-Both ChargePoint commercial AC stations, the CT4000 and the CP6000, have been approved by Measurement Canada for accuracy to offer kWh billing.
+All ChargePoint commercial AC stations (CP6000, CPF50, CPH50 and CT4000), have been approved by Measurement Canada for accuracy to offer kWh billing.
 At present, there is no minimum accuracy requirement for DC stations.
 These requirements will start July 1, 2024, and ChargePoint will be ready for Measurement Canada approval.

 ChargePoint software, station displays and driver app make it easy for drivers to see the cost of a charge, including any parking or overstay fees.
 When the charging session is done, a charging summary receipt is provided on the station screen and in the app.